NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 **Proposed Methodology:**

 A similar approach to the existing zone sensible air flow calculation will be used to determine zone latent air flow rate.
 The zone condition will be maintained at an assumed or humidistat set point to facilitate an accurate prediction of zone latent loads.
 It is proposed that zone latent sizing occur based on a user input/request, whether or not a humidistat is present, however, if a humidistat is present the zone humidistat will be used to provide the control point.
 The results of zone latent sizing will be included in the zone sizing report as the zone latent cooling and heating mass flow rates and zone latent cooling and heating loads.
-For comparison purposes, two additional reports will be added to document the original zone sensible and latent loads prior to application of a DOAS system as Sensible Load No DOAS and Latent Load No DOAS (10 reports per zone).
+For comparison purposes, four additional reports will be added to document the original zone sensible and latent loads prior to application of a DOAS system as Des Heat Load No DOAS, Des Cool Load No DOAS, Des Latent Heat Load No DOAS and Des Latent Cool Load No DOAS (12 reports per zone).

 The proposed methodology allows a user to determine both sensible and latent loads via a loads only type simulation ([PR #9402](https://github.com/NREL/EnergyPlus/pull/9402)).
 Uncontrolled zones will not have a sensible or latent load and are identified by whether or not a `ZoneHVAC:EquipmentConnections` object is associated with a zone (which identifies the zone supply air node name).